ttc5092/backrooms/README.md

 For a more authentic experience, run the game in a 4:3 aspect ratio (640x480, 960x720, 1440x1080).
 The game still supports custom resolutions and fullscreen display.

 NOTICE: This version is missing a file (outdoors.wav) that was present in the original version due to Github's file size limits.
-The dependency was removed from the code.
+The dependency was removed from the program.
+You may use the code from this repository as a game engine for other Processing-based games, even if they are commercial, provided that you give credit and modify the code.